ljeagle/zotero-chatpdf/README.md

 # How to Use
-Installation: Download [here](), Open Zotero.
-In the top menu bar, click on `Tools > Add-ons`.
+Installation: First download zotero-chatpdf.xpi plugin [here](https://github.com/ljeagle/zotero-chatpdf/releases/download/zotero-chatpdf-v0.0.1/zotero-chatpdf.xpi).
+Open Zotero in the top menu bar, click on `Tools > Add-ons`.
 Click on the gear icon at the top right of the window.
 Click on `Install Add-on From File` and open the downloaded plugin file zotero-chatpdf.xpi.

 Startup: In Zotero, press the keys to start the plugin, MacOS(command + enter), Windows(ctrl + enter).

 Select LLM models: For Windows users, after registering the OpenAI, Claude, and Gemini models can all be accessed and switched by one click.
 For Mac users, after registering llama3.1, gemma2, phi-3.5 and mistral can all be used by just one click in plugin without extra need to install many additional tools or softwares.
 Now the registration is open and free!

 Chat with PDFs: Open any PDF and start asking questions.
 Zotero-ChatPDF will process the document and provide insightful responses.